St Francis

 (top)

-As part of our refrigeration project, we converted the port aft bunk to a custom front-loading refrigerator.
-Behind the fridge is a 6 ft long space.
+Extra Cockpit Locker: As part of our refrigeration project, we converted the port aft bunk to a custom front-loading refrigerator.
+Behind the fridge was an inaccessible 6 ft long space.
 We added a hatch from the cockpit side, and this is now our "long storage" for things like rolls of sunbrella, swimming noodles, and cockpit enclosure panels.

 WebDesignsInternational